Moven98/Moven98/README.md

 - 👋 Hi, I’m @Moven98
 - 👀 I’m interested in the IT field
 - 🌱 I’m currently an undergraduate student at Rochester Institute of Technology
-- 💞️ My major is Computing & Info Tech
+- 💞️ My major is Management Information Systems
 - 📫 How to reach me:

      Email: movenlee98@gmail.com